The World Naked Bike Ride is a protest event where participants ride bicycles around downtown Vancouver while wearing

-If you arrive right at noon you likely won’t see much, apart from perhaps the occasional naked man walking around, plus the usual Sunset Beach crowds.
-By around 1:00 or 1:30 the field is starting to fill up over the course of the first half hour.
+If you arrive right at the start you likely won’t see much, apart from perhaps the occasional naked man walking around, plus the usual Third Beach crowds.
+By around 7:00 or 7:30 the area will start to fill up over the course of the first half hour.
 In a typical year a band plays live music, participants apply body paint and sunscreen, and hundreds of onlookers gather around with their cameras.

 The average cycling participant is middle-aged and male, although adults of all shapes and ages can be seen wandering around in the buff.
 We guestimate that men outnumber women by as much as 10 to 1.
-Most people are completely naked and on bicycles.
+Most participants are completely naked and on bicycles.
 A small number are in their underwear.
-We saw at least one person on roller blades.
+We saw at least one person on roller blades last year.

 The Bike Route (Past and Present)